apache/spark/docs/ml-collaborative-filtering.md

 <div class="codetabs">
 <div data-lang="scala" markdown="1">

-In the following example, we load rating data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/), each row consisting of a user, a movie, a rating and a timestamp.
+In the following example, we load ratings data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/), each row consisting of a user, a movie, a rating and a timestamp.
 We then train an ALS model which assumes, by default, that the ratings are